 AG354 METHODS OF TEACHING AGRICULTURAL EDUCATION (2).
 This course covers the methods of teaching agriculture.
 Emphasis is on a comprehensive program in agriculture which would include in-class instruction, laboratory instruction, supervised agriculture experiences (SAE) and FFA.
 Prerequisites: AG253 and admission into the Teacher Education Program.

-AG363 FINANCIAL MANAGEMENT IN AGRICULUTRE (4).
+AG363 AGRIBUSINESS FINANCIAL MANAGEMENT (4).
 This course is a study of techniques and principles of finance applied to agricultural and personal investment decisions.
+Credit analysis of agribusiness firms using financial statements, firm growth, capital budgeting, and tax considerations.
+Focus on the analysis of the capital structure of agriculture and sources of capital.
 Topics include financial intermediation, financial intermediaries, preparation and interpretation of financial statements and cash flows.
-Students develop skills for creating an annual operational and financial business plan.
-Laboratory.
-[Skill: Q] Prerequisite: AG244.
+Students develop skills for business financial planning for local, regional, statewide and, national agribusinesses Prerequisite: AG244.